ahmadexp/IEEE-3335/09 - Environment/README.md

 # Environmental Specifications (Normative)

 This chapter defines the environmental, mechanical, and reliability requirements applicable to all TimeCard implementations.
-These specifications ensure that TimeCards operate reliably under diverse deployment conditions—ranging from data centers and telecommunications environments to industrial or field installations—while maintaining timing precision and conformance to the unified timescale.
+The objective is that TimeCards operate reliably under diverse deployment conditions—ranging from data centers and telecommunications environments to industrial or field installations—while maintaining timing precision and conformance to the unified timescale.

 ---

 ## 9.1 - Overview

 TimeCards are precision timing subsystems whose performance is directly influenced by environmental factors such as temperature, humidity, shock, and electromagnetic interference.
-All implementations **SHALL** specify their environmental operating limits, test methodologies, and mitigation measures in compliance with applicable international standards.
+All implementations **SHALL** specify their environmental operating limits, test methodologies, and mitigation measures in compliance with applicable international standards.  << What about other kinds of standards?
+Some customers follow national or industry standards, and/or may not need to conform to any such standard. >>

-Environmental performance **SHOULD** be validated through qualification testing to verify stable frequency, phase, and time accuracy across the declared operating range.
+Environmental performance **SHOULD** be validated through qualification testing to verify stable frequency, phase, and time accuracy across the declared operating range or ranges.

 ---